sourcegraph/src-cli/README.markdown

 ### Installation: Docker

-`sourcegraph/src-cli` is published to DockerHub.
+`sourcegraph/src-cli` is published to Docker Hub.
 You can use the `latest` tag or a specific version such as `3.43`.
 To see all versions view [sourcegraph/src-cli tags](https://hub.docker.com/r/sourcegraph/src-cli/tags).

 ```bash
 docker run --rm=true sourcegraph/src-cli:latest search 'hello world'